 Finland has a good track record in gender equality.
-The Global Gender Gap Report 2018 ranks Finland as 4th in the world.
+The Global Gender Gap Report 2022 ranks Finland at number two worldwide.
 Finland is a country where women usually work full-time and enjoy equal access to education and healthcare.
 It is also where women are most likely to be able to participate fully in the country’s political and economic life.
 As provided for in the Constitution the Finnish society is committed to gender equality.

 Finland was the first country in the world to extend the right to vote and stand for elections to all women and men in 1906.
 Finland was also the first country to elect women to Parliament: 19 were elected to the 200-seat Parliament in 1907.
 The success of Finland as a country is to a great extent linked with improvements in the status of women and gender equality.
 Already in 1917 a number of Finnish women were given four weeks of maternity leave.
 Nowadays the parental leave is almost one year and is also used increasingly by fathers.

 Women and men are equally represented in the Finnish labour market.
 This is due to affordable, good-quality child care, measures to reconcile work and family life, and a policy to distribute family leaves more evenly between parents.
 Discrimination based upon gender, gender identity and expression of gender is prohibited by law.

 All Finnish children study in mixed classrooms for at least 9 years and receive free meals at school.
 The level of education of women is higher than that of men: 58 % of university graduates in 2017 were women.

 Areas for improvement include the gender pay gap and the lack of women in top corporate positions.

 Health and well-being of families is supported by child health clinics and other services.
 Finland is famous also for its maternity package sent to every expectant mother or family.

 Facts and figures